Selwyn Street and Arthur Street Intersection Improvement Project

 Between 2018 and 2025, 34 crashes occurred at the intersection, resulting in 1 serious injury and 12 minor injuries, primarily due to turning or failure to give way.
 Contributing factors include poor visibility, high approach speeds, and inadequate pedestrian facilities that are misaligned with the desire lines to nearby shops and schools.

-The proposal is expected to significantly reduce the likelihood of crashes at the intersection and reduce vehicle speeds in the area.
+The project is expected to significantly reduce the likelihood of crashes at the intersection and reduce vehicle speeds in the area.
 It is also expected to improve safety and amenities for pedestrians.

 Benefits and Impacts